RiotGamesCookbooks/ldap-cookbook/README.md

 ## Usage

-The default recipe will ensure that the necessary gems are installed for chef.
+The default recipe will ensure that the necessary gems are installed for chef

 ```
 include_recipe "ldap"

 ldap_entry "ou=people,o=myorg" do
-  attributes ({ ou: [ 'top', 'organizationalUnit'],
+  attributes ({ objectClass: [ 'top', 'organizationalUnit'],
                 ou: 'people',
                 description: 'The people in my organization' })
 end